 Whether you’re planning a wildlife-watching trip to the Pantanal, a rumble in the jungle of the Amazon, an expedition to the frigid ends of Antarctica, multi-day hike to Machu Picchu or, perhaps, a luxury cruise to the Galapagos, chances are one of the first things you’ll be researching is a comprehensive packing list.
 Now, before we even know where in South America you’re planning to go, we guarantee that you’ll pack too much.
 Way too much.
 It’s a totally natural thing to do, mind you, most especially when visiting a region of the world we deem to be ‘remote’.
 No one wants to end up in the back of beyond and suddenly realize they’ve forgotten something rather essential.
 Even if the chances of that, in reality, are literally zilch.
-We’ve no doubt you won’t forget to pack your medication or your most comfortable walking shoes.
+No matter how large of a backpack you buy, and we’ve looked at several review guides to find some giant backpacks*** – we’ve no doubt you won’t forget to pack your medication or your most comfortable walking shoes.

 For the sake of relieving your initial anxiety and helping you on your merry packing way, we’ve compiled some useful packing lists to get you started, pertaining to the most popular destinations in the continent: